DuSable High School: Bronzeville

 Bronzeville Scholastic Institute High School (BSI) is a public 4–year high school located in the Bronzeville neighborhood on the south side of Chicago, Illinois, United States.

 The school is named after the community in which it is located, Bronzeville.
 In 1930, the editor of the Chicago Bee used the name in a campaign to elect the "mayor of Bronzeville".
 After a physician was elected in 1945, the community began to use the name Bronzeville.
 It reflected both the dominant skin color of the members of the community, and an attempt to raise the community's and outsiders' favor toward the area, as the word "bronze" had a more positive connotation than "black."
 Bronzeville Scholastic Institute was opened in 2005 as a Performance School in the Chicago Public Schools' Renaissance 2010, which was an effort to create more quality schools across the city of Chicago.

 Williams Prep

 Daniel Hale Williams Preparatory School of Medicine High School (DHW) is a public 4–year career academy high school and academic center.
 The academic center serves 9th through 12th grade students.
 The school opened in September 2005 as a part of the Chicago Public Schools' Renaissance 2010 program.
 The school is named for Daniel Hale Williams, an African-American doctor who performed the first successful open heart surgery.
 Helping minority students get into medical school and become future members of the medical field is central to DHW's mission and vision.
 The school celebrated its first graduating class in 2011.

+Enrollment and demographics

+As of the 2025–2026 school year, DuSable Campus has a total enrollment of 192 students, with 114 attending Bronzeville and 82 enrolled in Williams Prep.
+Of the student population, 93% identify as Black or African American, and 7% identify as Hispanic or Latino.